 Criteria for admission to the CGU programs in education include the probability of success in graduate study and future teaching, research, or professional careers, as well as the capacity to profit from the resources of the faculty of Claremont Graduate University.

 The admission decision is based on an array of information rather than a rigid, pre-selected criteria.
 A complete application includes:

 - Official transcripts from all graduate and undergraduate universities

-- Official GRE Score taken within the last 5 years
+- Official GRE scores taken within the last five years

 (Claremont Graduate University school code = 4053)

 - A five page, double spaced personal statement that answers the following questions:

 3. Why are you pursuing this graduate degree?

 4. What is your professional and academic background?

 - Faculty in Education carefully review the application materials for evidence of promise and for compatibility of applicant interests with areas of specialization within the school.